-Today, without considering the unintended effects of such poorly thought out legislation, the Massachusetts state House of Representatives passed Amendment 1 attached to House Bill 3951 with overreaching language that would ban modifications commonly made to firearms by law-abiding citizens.
-The state Senate could be considering this bill as early as tomorrow.
-Please contact your senator and urge them to OPPOSE this legislation!
-Click the “Take Action” button below to contact your senator.
+Earlier today, the Washington state Senate Law & Justice Committee passed Senate Bill 5992 out of committee with a 4-3 vote.
+As drafted, this legislation has overreaching language that would ban modifications commonly made to firearms by law-abiding citizens.
+This bill is expected to be on the Senate floor as soon as Thursday.
+Please contact your Senator and urge them to OPPOSE this legislation!
+Click the “Take Action” button below to contact your Senator.